 If they think something is funny, a turn-on, ok to do, exciting, etc., and this does not coincide with your own relational value system and moral code, know when to walk away.
 Especially if you would not like to ever be on the receiving end of it.

 15. If their definition of success, love, monogamy, honesty, and respect do not coincide with yours… know when to walk AWAY.

 You deserve someone who defines these things in the same, or an even a better and more effective way, than you do.
-This person SHOWS you through his/her patterns, results, and LIFE, that their definition of these relational fundamentals is solid and never up for editing.
+This person SHOWS you through his/her patterns, results, and LIFE, that their definition of these relational fundamentals is solid and not in need of an edit.

 If you’re with someone whose “special definitions” come at the expense of your emotional well-being and you find that after time, they are no longer your partner but a collage of your excuses… know when to walk away.
 Be done.

 Think of how you would advise someone you care about and do the same for yourself.
 Get some standards, get some limits, and know when to walk away.
 If you don’t…

 How are you any better than the people who come to your mind when reading this article?

 Just because you aren’t directly hurting other people like they are, that doesn’t make you any better for hurting the one person you will never be able to emotionally survive the cost of devaluing, hurting, belittling, and beating down…